 Our HPH technology is not as noisy by quite a margin.

-As you can see above our method of mechanical High Pressure Homogenization has quite a few advantages over sonication.
+As you can see above, our method of mechanical High Pressure Homogenization has quite a few advantages over sonication.

 Our versatile Homogenizers - features